A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: The Riemann mapping version

 \subsubsection{\texorpdfstring{$\AA$}{A} and the quantity \texorpdfstring{$A_1$}{A1}}

 We first derive a formula for $\AA$.
 Historically, in \cite{wu1997}, this derivation showed that the strong Taylor stability criterion would automatically hold.
 There is now \cite{wu1999} a direct proof of this via basic elliptic theory without using the Riemann mapping.
-For our purposes, though, this original derivation here will be crucial because it introduces a quantity, $A_1$, that compares the degeneracy of $-\f{\partial P}{\partial \vec{n}}$ directly with that of the Riemann mapping and therefore the geometry of the surface.
+For our purposes, though, this original derivation here will be crucial because it introduces a quantity, $A_1$, that compares the degeneracy of $-\f{\partial P}{\partial \vec{n}}$ directly with that of the Riemann mapping and therefore the geometry of the free surface.

 We begin with \eqref{eq:179}.
-The key observation is that $\bar{Z}_{tt} - i$ is in some sense close to holomorphic, since $\bar{Z}_{t}$ is holomorphic.
-Therefore, if we apply $(I-\HH)$ to this, it should be ``small'' in some sense.
-If the RHS were purely imaginary, we would be able to invert $(I-\HH)$ by taking imaginary parts, and thus get a formula for the RHS.
-The RHS is not purely real or imaginary, but if we multiply both sides by the holomorphic $Z_{,\aa}$, it is:
+The key observation is that $Z_{,\aa}$ is periodic holomorphic, and $\bar{Z}_{tt} - i$ is in some sense close to periodic holomorphic, since $\bar{Z}_{t}$ is periodic holomorphic, therefore $Z_{,\aa}(\bar{Z}_{tt} - i)$ is close to periodic holomorphic; and by \eqref{eq:179}, $Z_{,\aa}(\bar{Z}_{tt} - i)$ is purely imaginary.
+Applying $(I-\mathbb H)$ to this, using Proposition~\ref{prop:hilbe} and taking imaginary parts, we shall get a formula for $\AA$.

-We will apply $(I-\HH)$ to both sides of \eqref{eq:180}.
-Before we do so, we must expand out $\bar{Z}_{tt}$.
-Let